saleor/app-sdk/docs/protected-handlers.md

 - the API URL has been registered, with help of the APL
 - the request has `authorization-bearer`
 - the auth token is a valid JWT token created by the Saleor running on the given URL
+- user has required permissions in the token

 For example purposes our endpoint will only log welcome message: